digimonkeys/Front-end-Developer-Interview-Questions/README.md

 #### JS Questions:

 * Explain event delegation
+    Event delegation consists in bundling an event handler into a parent rather than an element that we want to handle.
+    When we click on an interior element, the event bubbles up to the item assigned to the handler.
+    Then, with event.target, we can see where the event occurred and execute it on the corresponding element.
+    This allows us to handle events occurring on multiple items with one handler.

 * Explain how `this` works in JavaScript
 * Explain how prototypal inheritance works
 * What do you think of AMD vs CommonJS?